 \subsection{Robustness in Different Drift Scenarios (RQ2)}

-This section evaluates how~\model aids malware detectors in learning stable representations under different drift scenarios.
-We define two test scenarios based on drift factors: \textbf{Closed-world}: Test sets include only malware families from the training set (15,257 malware) and benign samples. \textbf{Open-world}: Test sets contain only families absent from the training set (2,920 malware) and benign samples.
-Due to uneven family distributions (Figure~\ref{fig:family_proportion}), we construct test sets by extracting normal samples corresponding to the time intervals covered by each test scenario and divided into 10 equal-length temporal segments for evaluation.

 This section evaluates whether \model\ learns stable representations under different distribution drift.
-We first evaluate the classification performance of DeepDrebin~\cite{Grossedeepdrebin} detector with baselines and \model~in different scenarios (closed-world and open-world), and compute AUT(F1, 12m) calculations from the validation set.
-Table~\ref{tab:rq2_2} shows that \model\ improves AUT(F1, 12m) by 5.78\% in closed-world and 3.17\% in open-world settings.
-We computed the cosine similarity between malware representations in test intervals and the validation set to assess feature stability.
-Figure~\ref{fig:rq2} shows the differences, with retrained detectors serving as ground truth.
-Results confirm that \model~consistently produces more stable feature representations in both scenarios, demonstrating robustness to drift.
+We first evaluate the classification performance of the DeepDrebin~\cite{Grossedeepdrebin} detector against baselines and \model\ in different scenarios (closed-world and open-world), and compute AUT(F1, 12m) starting from the validation set.
+Table~\ref{tab:rq2_2} shows that \model\ improves AUT(F1, 12m) by 5.78\% in the closed-world setting and by 3.17\% in the open-world setting, indicating its effectiveness in learning inter- and intra-invariant representations.

 \diff{ To assess representation stability, we compare malware embeddings over time.
 For each temporal test interval, we average malware hidden representations and compute cosine similarity with the mean training malware embedding.
 Figure~\ref{fig:rq2} plots this similarity under closed-world and open-world settings, where higher values indicate greater temporal stability. \model\ consistently achieves higher similarity than all baselines in both settings. }